Any-one who would like a hard-copy version of this blog, we are going to press.

 Adela Pankhurst’s Put Up the Sword was published in July 1915 by the WPA.
 Cecilia John wrote the foreword: ‘War is murder’.
 The pamphlet advocates ‘joint management’, ‘universal justice’ even a ‘federation’ of hostile states to ensure ‘permanent peace’:

+'I have written this book with the object of setting forth the causes and disastrous social effects of war, of internal warfare by the Government and monied interests of every country against the people of every country, and of international warfare promoted entirely in commercial interests.
+I wish to make it clear that I am assailing a vicious system, not the persons who are merely the tools of the system.
+They, as well as the masses of people, are apparently blind to the way in which the system lays the mines, and seeming circumstance acts as the fuse that sets uncontrollable human forces ablaze in social, industrial and international affairs.
 The forces which have built up the British Empire, as we know it, are at work in Germany as well as in our own country… A permanent civilisation can only be built upon a foundation of justice.
 The present system is a denial of justice.
 It gives way to the strong and tramples upon the weak, it stifles the cry of the oppressed, it gives unlimited advantage to the ruthless.
 It weakens the race by taking the strongest, healthiest and bravest of the young men, and stamping their lives out of them, leaving young women forlorn, and children fatherless.
 Today we watch 10 million men smashing what generations have built up.
 While they march and slay and burn they are fed and clothed by the labour of women and little children; they consume the bread of growing children, and they even drink the mothers' milk, robbing the suckling babes, whose mothers must needs wean them to work in the factories and fields, filling the places of absent men… learn that by our weapons we slay, not others only, but ourselves as well.'

 Violence against women was increasingly widespread as the war continued.
 The Ipswich mayor had refused the WPA access to the town hall for their meeting forcing them to hold these challenging open-air meetings in the streets.
 At Rockhampton, the demonstration of returned soldiers were ‘put down’ by the audience, it was reported, but as yet we have no further information about this.
 Back in Brisbane, a special WPA meeting discussed the forthcoming legislation on Venereal Disease ‘Social Evil and Its Relation to War’.
 Cecilia chaired the gathering, Adela was chief speaker and the audience asked questions.
 The meeting called for free, adequate and voluntary treatment of venereal disease: any system of state control was ‘futile’.
 It was ‘indefensible’: ‘it makes vice appear safe for men at the expense of women’.
 Another meeting was billed on ‘Women and War’ on the ‘true meaning’ of the women’s movement; a ‘very pleasant evening’ ‘social’ for Adela and Cecilia held at Trades Hall; and the ‘informative and entertaining’ lecture ‘War and the Workers’, with which she had toured New Zealand, was packed out.
 For an hour and a half, Adela held her audience spellbound.